mertoksuz/NedraRestBundle/README.md

 ## Get Started

-Bundle works on Doctrine based models.
+Bundle works on Doctrine ORM based models.
 Bundle purpose is generate a REST Api in fastest and easy way.

 ## Installation